St. Louis Car Company

-The St. Louis Car Company was a major United States manufacturer of railroad passenger cars, streetcars, interurbans, trolleybuses and locomotives.
-It operated from 1887 to 1974 and was based in St. Louis, Missouri.
+The St. Louis Car Company was a major American manufacturer of railroad passenger cars, streetcars, interurbans, trolleybuses and locomotives.
+Based in St. Louis, Missouri, it operated from 1887 to 1974.

+Among its most successful products were the Birney Safety Car, made from 1915 until 1930, and the PCC streetcar, from 1936 to 1952.

 History

-The St. Louis Car Company was formed in April 1887 to manufacture and sell streetcars and other kinds of rolling stock of street and steam railways supporting the traction industry.
+The St. Louis Car Company was formed in April 1887 to manufacture and sell streetcars, trolleys, and other rolling stock to the street railway industry.
+The company supplied transit companies in various cities, including St. Louis, New York City, Chicago, and the Paris Metro in France.

-Later, the company built automobiles, including the American Mors, the Skelton, and the Standard Six.
+From 1906 to 1911, the company built automobiles, including the American Mors, the Skelton, and the Standard Six.

 In 1917, the company joined with Huttig Sash and Door to launch the St. Louis Aircraft Corporation.
-It operated for about a year, then went dormant; it was revived from 1938 to 1945, building gliders, trainers, alligators, flying boats, and dirigible gondolas.
+It operated for about a year, then went dormant.
+Revived in 1938, it built gliders, trainers, alligators, flying boats, and dirigible gondolas until 1945.